 The calcining process is used to remove some or all unwanted volatiles from a material (e.g. H2O, CO2, SO2) and/or to convert a material into a more stable, durable or harder state.
 Varying temperatures are employed to calcine various materials, depending on the decomposition temperature of the volatiles being burned out and the degree of sintering desired in the product.
-For example, lump kaolins are calcined at high temperatures to form molochite (which is they ground and sized) or at lower temperatures to simply produce calcined kaolin.
+For example, lump kaolins are calcined at high temperatures to form molochite (which is then ground and sized).
+The powder is calcined at lower temperatures to produce calcined kaolin.
 Depending on the temperature fired, the material may need to be ground after calcining.
 However if a material is already powdered and calcined at a low enough temperature that there is no particle bonding, the powder product is ready to use.

 What happens when a limestone clay mix is fired to cone 6?

 The top bar is a mix of calcium carbonate and a middle temperature stoneware clay (equal parts).
 On removal from the kiln it appears and behaves like a normal stoneware clay body, hard and strong.
 However, pour water on it and something incredible happens: in a couple of minutes it disintegrates.
 With lots of heat.

 Badly crawled glaze fired at cone 5 reduction

 It was spray applied on the dried bowl (no bisque fire) an was too thick (not to mention under fired).
 But the main problem was a glaze recipe having too high a clay content.
 If a glaze has more than about 25% clay, consider a mix of the raw clay and calcined.
 For example, you can buy calcined kaolin to mix with raw kaolin.
 Or you can calcine the clay in bowls in your kiln by firing it to about 1200F.